Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Tensor Trains

 Emerging independently within mathematics and physics, Tensor Networks (TNs) have evolved into a rich and versatile framework for representing and manipulating high-dimensional data \cite{fannes92, hackbusch09, hackbusch15}.
-These parallel developments have given rise to a broad family of complementary numerical methods.
 At their core, TNs express a high-order tensor as a network of interconnected lower-order tensors, linked through prescribed contraction patterns.
 When the underlying data exhibit suitable structure, such representations can dramatically reduce computational complexity and enable efficient algorithms for large-scale problems.

 This work focuses on the Tensor Train (TT) format \cite{montangere18, biamonte23}, which can be viewed as a particularly simple yet powerful instance of a general tensor network.
 In the TT representation, a high-order tensor $\mathcal{T}$ is factorized into a sequence of interconnected third-order tensors according to